 David Farrier tearfully recalls the Six Feet Under finale, and makes the case for Sia’s ‘Breathe Me’ as the most perfectly deployed piece of music to ever close out a show.

-At some point while TV3’s Nightline was still on air (still the best job I’ve ever had), our producer Angus Gillies got ahold of all five seasons of Six Feet Under on DVD.
+At some point while the Three news show Nightline was still on air, our producer Angus Gillies got a hold of all five seasons of Six Feet Under on DVD.
 He told us that this was the best show he’d seen in… ever.
-To Gus’ delight, none of us (Carly Flynn was presenting at the time, Jesse Peach was news reporting, I was covering “arts”) had seen it, so we happily started passing the boxsets between us.
+To Gus’ delight, none of us (Carly Flynn was presenting at the time, Jesse Peach was news reporting, I was covering “arts”) had seen it, so we happily started passing the box sets between us.

 And when I say “happily”, I don’t mean “happily” at all.